zhuorantan/teslausb/README.md

 ```
 would allocate 50 gigabytes for camera and 10 gigabytes for music, leaving 40 gigabytes free.

-Note: since the car records about 5.5 gigabyte per hour, and throws away non-saved recordings after an hour, it is not very useful to make 'CAM_SIZE' very large.
-In fact, it is better to use a relatively small size, so that teslausb has space to preserve recordings that are older than 1 hour, which would otherwise be discarded by the car.
-As an example, if your normal use case is driving to work in the morning, enabling Sentry while parked, and going back home in the evening, with the car reporting up to 10 Sentry events, then 16 GB is a good size to use.
-This allows the car to keep about 2 hours worth of Sentry mode recordings, in addition to the normal recordings.
-If you anticipate needing more space for saved recordings, for example if your car generally reports much more Sentry events, you manually save recordings a lot, or if you're going to be away from wifi for multiple days, then increase size as needed.
+Note: the current recommended CAM_SIZE is 30 gigabytes, i.e. `export CAM_SIZE=30G`.
+This is large enough that the car won't display the "USB too small" warning, holds about 25-30 Saved/Sentry events (each event is 10 minutes worth of video, unless they overlap in which case they're smaller).
+If you anticipate needing more space for saved recordings, for example if your car generally reports many more Sentry events because you park in a busy area, or if you're going to be away from wifi for multiple days, then increase size as needed.
-In order for teslausb to preserve recordings older than an hour, there needs to be enough free space on the sd card, at least 'CAM_SIZE' worth, preferably much more.
+In order for teslausb to preserve recordings older than an hour, there needs to be enough free space on the sd card, at least 'CAM_SIZE' worth, preferably much more, so use of a large sd card or SSD drive is recommended.

 ### Optional: Configure push notification via Pushover, Gotify, IFTTT, or AWS SNS